 At first, your browser will look for DNS information in the local cache once you enter a domain name in the browser’s address bar.
 If the browser gets the details, then the browser uses the DNS cache to visit the website.

-If your local computer had not cached the DNS information, then the browser will obtain it from other DNS servers across the internet.
+Suppose your local computer had not cached the DNS information.
+In that case, the browser will obtain it from other DNS servers across the internet.

-Having a DNS cache helps the browser takes the fastest route to get the DNS information of the website you visit.
+Having a DNS cache helps the browser take the fastest route to get the DNS information of the website you visit.

-However, local DNS cache may sometime cause a problem.
+However, a local DNS cache may sometimes cause a problem.
 For example, when you are moving your website to a new host or a new domain name.